Hands on Summer Camp

 "Between stimulus and response there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom." - Viktor Frankl

 The Hands on Summer Camp creates experiential learning opportunities for children of all abilities.
-Our camps are offered for typical children and those with special needs between the ages of 4-12 years old.
+Our camps are offered for typical children and those with special needs between the ages of 7-12 years old.
 Hands on Summer Camp is STEaM (science, technology, engineering, arts and math) based and encourages participants to use these concepts to better understand the world around them.
 Participants integrate STEaM skills through the in-depth exploration of engaging and creative weekly themes.
-This discovery based learning is an opportunity for participants to practice fundamental learning skills.

 At HOSC, we offer a different kind of summer camp: weekly day camps based on educational themes that will engage, delight, and excite children.
 An average day consists of an out-trip that explores the week's theme in the physical world, recreation and games, project-based learning, and arts and crafts.